inveniosoftware/docs-invenio-rdm/docs/customize/dois.md

 ## Known issues

 - **Restricted records:** Once a DOI is created, it cannot be fully removed from DataCite.
 Starting with v12, InvenioRDM will not register DOIs for restricted records.
-It will also hide a DOI from the DataCite Search is a record is changed from public to restricted.
+It will also hide a DOI from the DataCite Search if a record is changed from public to restricted.
 However that DOI will still resolve and metadata may be available to DataCite members.